19/02/2026 • Andrew Lowdon

 As spending increased:

 Revenue increased, but efficiency declined because volume scaled without commensurate growth in learning.
-Our team identified the root cause: signal compression.
-We addressed it by introducing four concepts: Career progression, Confidence and personal growth, Opportunity and access.

 Each concept addressed a different motivation, and each was given time to learn.
 The result of our strategy brought the company the following:

 When most behavioural data comes from one concept, the system stops discovering new audience clusters.
 That is why Meta accounts require creative diversity.
-Our distinct motivations enable the company’s ads to scale, thereby protecting performance as spend grows.

 Meta performance stabilises when your account feeds the system consistent, diversified behavioural signals.
 That happens when three layers work together: Presence, Attention, and Conversion.